 - tie has developed a number of key strategies and management plans to ensure the successful implementation of the construction phase of the project.
-They cover land acquisition, obtaining the required approvals and consents, compliance with statutory requirements and side agreement with third parties, as well as traffic management plans and a people strategy.
+They cover land acquisition, obtaining the required approvals and consents, compliance with statutory requirements and side agreements with 3rd parties, as well as traffic management plans and a people strategy.
 These are based on the policies developed through either public consultation or testing and consideration during the parliamentary process.
-They set out tie's approach to mitigate the likely impacts of both the construction and operation of the tram. - 1.87 Extensive work has been undertaken to establish the impact of tram on the wider traffic flows in Edinburgh and the finalisation of traffic modelling will include any necessary changes to the traffic arrangements that are indicated to be beneficial to the public. - 1.88 In conjunction with development of the TEL Business Plan, the operating and maintenance contracts have been developed with a coordinated performance regime, safety management organisation and implementation plans to support the mobilisation, testing and commissioning of the tram and delivery of service. - 1.89 A staged approach has been developed to allow passenger service to commence at a lower level of intensity, building with patronage growth and experience with revised road traffic movements through the city.
-Review and optimisation of the traffic signal phasing will be performed in conjunction with CEC.
+They set out tie's approach to mitigate the likely impacts of both the construction and operation of the tram. - 1.87 Extensive work has been undertaken to establish the impact of tram on the wider traffic flows in Edinburgh and the finalisation of traffic modelling will include any necessary changes to the traffic arrangements that are indicated to be beneficial to the public. - In conjunction with development of the TEL Business Plan, the tram operating and maintenance contracts have been developed with a coordinated performance regime, safety management organisations and implementation plans.
+The contracts are aligned to achieve the integrated mobilisation, testing and commissioning of the tram and delivery of service. - 1.89 A staged approach has been developed to allow passenger services to commence at a lower level of intensity, building with patronage growth and experience of revised road traffic flows through the city.
+Review and optimisation of traffic signal phasing will be performed in conjunction with CEC both before and after service commencement, to achieve effective traffic management.